neuroccm/neuroccm.github.io/posts.md

     {% endfor %}
   </ul>

-Links, topics, and posts discussed on this site are by no means the end-all or definitive write-up of a topic and do not reflect anything other than personal opinion and perspective of a critical care physician/neuroscientist.
-If you are interest in contributing to neuroccm.org as a contributing author for future blog posts, then please contact me: houman[at]ccmd[dot]io
+These posts are a work in progress.
+Will be trying to post more regularly, post more often!
+Links, topics, and posts discussed on this site are for educational purposes only.
+There is no duty of care and none of the content is meant to be used for or instead of expert clinical advice.
+Also these reflect personal opinion and perspective of a stroke/critical care physician/neuroscientist and not of my place of employment or academic affiliation.

   <p class="rss-subscribe">subscribe <a href="{{ "/feed.xml" | prepend: site.baseurl }}">via RSS</a></p>